Travel nurse complete career guide

 A BSN is preferred by employers.
 This 4-year degree path combines classes in nursing education with clinical experience guided by a practicing nurse.
 There are also options for accelerated, 15-month bachelor’s degrees in nursing science.
 A bachelor’s degree requires in-person clinical rotations at a hospital affiliated with your chosen nursing school.

-After getting an associate or bachelor’s degree, you must pass the National Council Licensure Exam (NCLEX) in person or online.
+After getting an associate or bachelor’s degree, you need to pass the National Council Licensure Exam (NCLEX) in person or online.
 Upon completion, you will be a registered nurse.
 Those interested in travel nursing must then find a local nursing position and work for at least a year before applying for travel assignments.
 To find travel nurse assignments, connect with a travel nurse agency, such as American Traveler, Host Healthcare or Aya Healthcare.

 How much do travel nurses earn?